-Fructose is a natural sugar found in many fruits, vegetables, and honey.
-It is the sweetest of the naturally occurring nutritive (caloric) sweeteners and has many unique functional and nutritional properties that make it a valuable food ingredient.
+Fructose occurs naturally in fruits, vegetables and their juices, as well as honey.
+Fructose is the sweetest of all the naturally occurring nutritive (caloric) sweeteners and has many unique functional and nutritional properties that make it a valuable food ingredient.

 What are the benefits of crystalline fructose use in foods and beverages?